-- 2017 Revision, #5 - ...adapted for some parishioners with disabilities, though, as much as possible, persons with disabilities should be integrated into the ordinary programs.
+- 2017 Revision, #5 Formation in the Faith - ...adapted for some parishioners with disabilities, though, as much as possible, persons with disabilities should be integrated into the ordinary programs.
 They should not be segregated for specialized catechesis unless their disabilities make it impossible for them to participate in the basic catechetical program.
 Even in those cases, participation in parish life is encouraged in all ways possible.